 [Section 38 amended by No. 68 of 2004 s.
 45.]

 38A.
-Periods of duty and related matters to be shown in record book
+Managers to record periods of duty in mine record book

 (1) The registered manager for a mine and any alternate registered manager for a mine must each maintain a log in the record book of his or her periods of duty as registered manager for the mine.